archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - If the topic includes programming examples (e.g., design patterns), provide three language tabs in this order: Python, Go, Node.js.
 - For pseudocode, use `plaintext` (or the closest supported language), still add `title` and `showLineNumbers`.
 - For config/infra (YAML, Terraform, Helm, etc.), use proper language highlighting and `showLineNumbers`.
+- If the topic is programming-oriented, provide the language triad (Python, Go, Node.js).
+If not code-centric, include at least one realistic config/example block (YAML/JSON/Terraform/etc.).

 Tabbed code widget (example)